hjicks/gathesis/proposal.md

-OpenBSD operating system, while fairly well known for its security oriented software stack (OpenSSH, `doas`, LibreSSL and the pf firewall to name a few) have historically been a behind in the virtualization until the arrival of [*vmm*(4)](https://openbsd.org/vmm) driver and [*vmd*(8)](https://man.openbsd.org/vmd) daemon in 2016.
+OpenBSD operating system, while fairly well known for its security oriented software stack (OpenSSH, `doas`, LibreSSL and the pf firewall to name a few) have historically been behind in the virtualization until the arrival of [*vmm*(4)](https://openbsd.org/vmm) driver and [*vmd*(8)](https://man.openbsd.org/vmd) daemon in 2016.
 While this stack works fairly well for what it promises to offer, it only focuses on few specific workflows.
 For example it only offers